ty-everett/ts-sdk/docs/guides/http-client-configuration.md

 # Configuring HTTP Clients

-This guide covers how to configure HTTP clients for use with the BSV TypeScript SDK, focusing on Axios and alternatives.
+This guide covers how to configure HTTP clients for use with the BSV TypeScript SDK, focusing on Axios and alternatives for general HTTP operations, transaction broadcasting, and SDK infrastructure.

+## When to Use This Guide

+**Use this guide when you need:**

+- Custom HTTP client setup for SDK operations (Axios, fetch, etc.)
+- Transaction broadcasting via ARC endpoints
+- Environment-specific HTTP configuration (timeouts, retries, headers)
+- Testing and mocking HTTP clients for SDK functionality
+- Integration with existing HTTP infrastructure

+**For authenticated peer-to-peer communication, use [AuthFetch Tutorial](../tutorials/authfetch-tutorial.md) instead:**

+- BRC-103/104 cryptographic authentication
+- Wallet-signed HTTP requests
+- Certificate-based peer verification
+- Secure application-to-application communication

+> **📚 Related Concepts**: This guide relates to [Chain Tracking](../concepts/chain-tracking.md) and [SDK Design Philosophy](../concepts/sdk-philosophy.md) for understanding network interaction patterns.

 ## Using Axios with the SDK